ilg-physics-ucsb/physics4l-manual/4LSite/lab0.md

 :::::: Exercise
 As your final exercise in getting familiar with the magnetometer, you will attempt to verify your prediction quantitatively.

-It should be emphasized that since we are using the uncalibrated magnetometer, you have to **subtract the background** from the measurements.
+It should be emphasized that since we are using the uncalibrated magnetometer, you have to manually calibrate it by **subtracting the background** from the measurements.
 The background includes Earth's magnetic field and local fields from nearby electronic devices and metals.

 :::Note
  Be careful!
 Do not to move or rotate your phone between data aquisitions, because this would change the background contribution.